7 Sharing Your Prototype

 Tip

-7.5 Example of a Launch
+7.4 Example of a Launch

 Adila is a healthy food advocate for her community, and currently volunteers at the local community center.
 To help improve food equity and increase knowledge of healthy food options in the area, Adila has created a resource map of healthy food resources in and around her town.
 She has spent months of hard work creating her map and is finally ready to release her project to the public for members of her community to use.
+After a lengthy evaluation phase, she feels as though her project is ready to be disseminated to her target audience.

-For her social media promotions, she thinks first where her audience might be spending their time on social media.
-As her web application is a healthy food resource map, her audience will most likely be parents or families that are concerned about their quality of food for their families.
+Adila then identifies where her audience is most likely to see her promotions.
+As mentioned previously, her audience will most likely be parents or families that are concerned about their quality of food for their families.
 However, she also does not want to isolate the younger audience of college students and young adults who also need this information to improve their diets.
 She decides that the best platform for her to use will be Facebook, Instagram, and X (formerly Twitter).

 With all that in mind she starts with a Dissemination plan.
 She decides to go with the following plan:

 As we can see, as Facebook is her primary mode of social media promotion, she plans to post four days a week on Monday, Wednesday, Friday and on Saturday.
-As most of her audience works during the day, she has set the promotions to go out either during common lunch breaks on weekends (12:00 PM), or in the afternoon after work is completed: 5:00 PM.
+As most of her audience works during the day, she has set the promotions to go out either during common lunch breaks on weekdays (12:00 PM), or in the afternoon after work is completed: 5:00 PM.
 Saturday is the only day of the week where a majority of her audience might be waking up early to do a grocery run, or have the day to themselves, so she sets that to go out early in the morning at 9:00 AM.

 Adila has decided to follow through this dissemination plan for one month at which point she will assess which social media profile is getting the most attention, and whether she should reallocate her time spent on one or more apps.